Maintenant en lecture: Recipe for Old-Fashioned Baked Beans (Salted Beans with Bacon)

 • 2 large onions, chopped

-• 5 tablespoons dry mustard
+• 5 tablespoons of dry mustard

-• ½ bag of small dried white beans (about 450 g), washed (do not soak)
+• ½ bag of small dried white beans (approx. 450 g), washed (do not soak)

 • 4 cups of water